Crowded fan zone turns thousands away before Qatar World Cup - NewsBreak

 Crowded fan zone turns thousands away before Qatar World Cup

-DOHA, Qatar (AP) — Authorities turned away thousands of fans Saturday night from a concert celebrating the World Cup beginning the next day in Qatar, showing the challenges ahead for Doha as it tries to manage crowds in FIFA's most-compact tournament ever.
+Authorities turned away thousands of fans Saturday night from a concert celebrating the World Cup beginning the next day in Qatar, showing the challenges ahead for Doha as it tries to manage crowds in FIFA 's most-compact tournament ever.

 Disappointed fans took being turned away largely in stride.
 Once away from the venue, Qatari police, security guards and others guided the thousands away with giant foam fingers, bullhorns and blinking traffic control wands.